-Using a queue allows to keep the database load within a certain level, regardless of how many requests the Serverless function receives.
+Using a queue allows keeping the database load within a certain level, regardless of how many requests the Serverless function receives.

 This solution is only viable when the scale mismatch is temporary, otherwise the queue can grow indefinitely and become a bottleneck.

-Other Orchestration patterns we will cover in next videos are:
+Other Orchestration patterns we will cover in the next videos are: